raulviana/FEUP-TVVS/README.md

-# FEUP-TVVS
+# FEUP-TVVS-TUTORIAL-SOLUTIONS

-Repository for the Software Test Validation and Verification course
+Repository with the tutorial solutions code for the Software Test Validation and Verification course.

 ## Instalation Instructions